couchbaselabs/mobile-training-todo/README.md

 2. cd into the project either `objc` or `swift`.

-3. Use CocoaPods to download and install CouchbaseLite
+3. Use Carthage to download the library

  ```
- $ pod install
+ $ carthage update
  ```

 4. Open Todo.xcworkspace with your XCode